 Zuckerberg did not address this problem.
 And it's a big problem: although technology has been dramatically democratized over the years, there is still a substantial digital divide between people and access to increasingly advanced online services.

-Facebook has invested in virtual and augmented reality, particularly through its Oculus Quest headset, and it's an important chance.
-"Cell phones were born at the same time as Facebook, so we haven't been able to play an important role in shaping their development," says Zuckerberg.
-An elegant way to forget the resounding fiasco of the Facebook Phone. smartphones are about to become a minefield for the Menlo Park house, with Apple blocking advertising tracking on iPhones putting huge profits for Facebook at risk.
+Facebook has invested in virtual and augmented reality, particularly through its Oculus Quest headset, and it is an important opportunity.
+“Mobile phones were born at the same time as Facebook, so we failed to play a major role in shaping their development,” Zuckerberg says.
+An elegant way not to remember the sensational fiasco of the Facebook Phone.
+On the other hand, today smartphones are about to become a minefield for the Menlo Park house, with Apple having blocked advertising tracking on iPhones, putting Facebook's huge profits at risk.

 So with what will we enter this "metaverse"?

-Current virtual reality headsets are "clunky", but Zuckerberg predicts that we will eventually have "normal looking glasses".
-Building an entire computer capable of "perceiving and mapping the world" in a five-millimeter-thick frame of glasses?
-A huge challenge, of course: but at the beginning even radios were as big as closets.
+Current virtual reality headsets are “clunky,” but Zuckerberg predicts we will eventually have “normal-looking glasses.”
+Build an entire computer capable of “sensing and mapping the world” in a frame of glasses five millimeters thick?
+An enormous challenge, of course: but at the beginning even the radios were as big as wardrobes.

 Aside from technological developments, one problem to be addressed is the regulation of the metaverse.
 The oversight of these things is an issue that has haunted (and haunted) Facebook for years.